 Hardware: Compensated adjustable Brazilian rosewood bridge with inlaid foot; engraved gold L-5 tailpiece; Grover Imperial tuners; older vintage correct bound tortoise pickguard; Armstrong floating humbucking pickup with thumbwheel volume and tone controls; endpin jack.

-Notes: Just ten pioneering instruments opened the modern era of the archtop guitar.
+Notes: Just fifteen pioneering instruments opened the modern era of the archtop guitar.
 And this is one of them.

 Well maintained, the instrument shows some scattered lacquer nicks and checking on the soundboard, but appears largely free of cracks, buckle, thumb, or fingerboard wear.
 The multi-ply binding appears original and tight to the body, and the original finish is preserved under a light overspray of vintage style nitrocellulose lacquer.
 At just 6lb, 10oz, the guitar is well balanced, with a finely carved soundboard with hand bound f-holes.

 To facilitate pickup installation, the fingerboard extension has been shimmed in height and the neck reset to contemporary specifications, with excellent bridge height for optimum acoustic response and smooth, low action.
 The gently rounded medium 'C' neck feels quite modern in profile, with recent pro fretwork and a fresh high-precision setup.
 The finely aged tonewood and parallel bracing offer a voice that is distinctly clear and open, with excellent balance and projection, and sparkling natural reverb in the upper register.

 A Kent Armstrong floating humbucker is attached, for smooth, accurate amplification, with thumbwheel volume and tone controls and an endpin jack.
 Combining prewar performance with modern playability, this groundbreaking guitar is the rarest of finds find for the contemporary player and collector alike.
 One only: call now.